 We worry about her also - how it affects her.
 Despite all this they want us to be happy all the time and create a good environment- we’re not allowed to show anger, disappointment or get upset.
 In effect - to care less.
 We are trying but it is not easy.
 Please advise.
 Thank you for your time.
 May Allah swt reward you for your efforts

 In this counseling answer:

-•Her behavior is disrespectful, but at least if you can understand the potential reasons why like this then it is easier to approach her in a way that may be more helpful for everyone.
+•Her behavior is disrespectful, but at least if you can understand the potential reasons why like this then it is easier to approach her.

 Wa alaikum salaam wa rahmatulahi wa barakatuh and ameen to your duas,